You are in [Events] [King's Visit 1912]

 - Parish Magazines, esp Jun 1910, Jan 1911

-- Presentation album of 7 photographs - HHA Archives
+- Souvenir presentation album of 7 photographs "with the Constable's Compliments" - HHA Archives

 - Movie of festivites at the station 26 October - HHA Archives